BCBA Certification vs ABA Certification

 Sponsored Content

-2021 US Bureau of Labor Statistics salary and employment figures for [Psychologists, All Other] reflect national data, not school-specific information.
+2023 US Bureau of Labor Statistics salary and employment figures for [Substance Abuse, Behavioral Disorder, and Mental Health Counselors] reflect national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed December 2022.
+Data accessed March 2025.